I love to try out new things in the kitchen. It helps prevent getting stuck in the same old routine and same old meals week in and week out.

 You have to be able to laugh at yourself in the kitchen, else you will find cooking to be a chore rather than a joy.
 Any essentially creative process is going to involve lots of failure to balance out the success.

 I experienced yet another cooking debacle about last night.
-I don’t know whatever possessed me to make paleo banana muffins out of almond flour at such a late hour, especially after an especially busy day.
+I’m not sure what possessed me to make paleo banana muffins out of almond flour at such a late hour, especially after an especially busy day.
 I usually make them out of einkorn or homemade gluten free flour.

 Oh well, when the creative bug bites, you just have to go with it.